Doctor of Physical Therapy

 • One course in anatomy with lab

-• One course in statistics (research design and with statistics typically through ANOVAs) (e.g., PY 201 or MA 256)
+• One course in statistics (research design and statistics, typically with ANOVAs)

 General Policies